 While legit work from home jobs may cause you to be stuck waiting on paydays, there is still plenty of easy to snag jobs that could have you earning money much more quickly.

 Seasonal Phone and Chat Reps

 A lot of companies often employ extra hands for the holidays.
-I won’t lie, customer service and phone reps need to have strong back-bone and excellent communication skills if they want to succeed.
+I won’t lie, customer service and phone reps need to have a strong back-bone and excellent communication skills if they want to succeed.
 So many angry customers call in and complain about things beyond your control and expect you to fix it.